GFZ/enpt/docs/installation.rst

 Optional: Install Polymer for advanced atmospheric correction over water surfaces
 ---------------------------------------------------------------------------------

-For atmospheric correction of water surfaces using the Polymer algorithm instead of SICOR_ or ISOFIT_ (which are mainly designed for land surfaces), the additional package polymer_ is required.
+For atmospheric correction of water surfaces using the Polymer algorithm instead of `SICOR`_/`ISOFIT`_ (which are mainly designed for land surfaces), the additional package polymer_ is required.
 The Polymer atmospheric correction is made available in EnPT by the ACwater_ package, a wrapper developed by AWI Bremerhaven, which is already contained in the default EnPT installation.